Esperanto: Third-language acquisition

 Many schools used to teach children the recorder, not to produce a nation of recorder players, but as a preparation for learning other instruments.
 [We teach] Esperanto, not to produce a nation of Esperanto-speakers, but as a preparation for learning other languages.

 The results showed that the pupils achieved enhanced metalinguistic awareness, though the study did not indicate whether a course in a language other than Esperanto would have led to similar results.
-Similar studies have been conducted in New Zealand, the United States, and Germany.
-The results of these studies were favorable, and demonstrated that studying Esperanto before another foreign language expedites the acquisition of the other, natural language.
-In one study in England, a group of European secondary school students studied Esperanto for one year, then French for three years, and ended up with a better command of French than a control group, who had studied French for a four-year period.
+Similar studies have been conducted in New Zealand, the United States, England, and Germany.
+Many of these experiments' findings were compromised by unclear objectives, brief or anecdotal reporting, and a lack of methodological rigor.
+However, the results of these studies were consistently favorable, and suggested that studying Esperanto before another foreign language expedites the acquisition of the other, natural language.

 Community

 Geography and demography

 Esperanto is by far the most widely spoken constructed language in the world.
 Speakers are most numerous in Europe and East Asia, especially in urban areas, where they often form Esperanto clubs.
 Esperanto is particularly prevalent in the northern and central countries of Europe; in China, Korea, Japan, and Iran within Asia; in Brazil, and the United States in the Americas; and in Togo in Africa.

 Countering a common criticism against Esperanto, the statistician Svend Nielsen has found no significant correlation between the number of Esperanto speakers and the similarity of a given national native language to Esperanto.
 He concludes that Esperanto tends to be more popular in rich countries with widespread Internet access and a tendency to contribute more to science and culture.
 Linguistic diversity within a country was found to have no, or perhaps a slightly reductive, correlation with Esperanto popularity.